Review clears UK spies of illegal surveillance, says laws need overhaul

 Prime Minister David Cameron's government has promised to legislate to extend the powers of police and security agencies to monitor Britons' communications and web activities in what opponents have dubbed a "snoopers' charter," arguing technological changes had diminished their capabilities.

-Campaigners and civil rights groups have said Snowden's disclosures about mass surveillance showed the authorities were trampling over people's entitlement to privacy.
+Campaigners and civil rights groups have said Snowden's disclsoures about mass surveillance showed the authorities were trampling over people's entitlement to privacy.

 The ISR said that to have the confidence of the public, there needed to be a clear system of oversight with a bigger role for senior judges.
 Any new law should have to pass 10 tests, such as proportionality and transparency, before being agreed, it added.